Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 ### Explain reasons to add a layer like Mongoose, on top on of a schema-less database like MongoDB

 Even though a schema-less database could have some advantages, most projects benifit from the data validation and integrity that comes with having a schema.
-As a developer, you still retain the benifits of a schema-less database, since mongoose can be applied only to the documents of your choice.
+As a developer, you still retain the benifits of a schema-less database, since mongoose schema valition can be applied to a subset of all your Models.

 Mongoose provides all the simple datatypes defined in ECMAScript, along with validation of sub-documents.
 Mongoose also provides static methods for querying the models.